mstrlaw/mstrlaw/src/posts/2022-03-13-escaping-the-informational-bubble-–-on-building-thoro-news.md

 Either one of those forces a conditioned view of the world.

 1. Pretty straightforward: you see more of the same, so your views get reinforced and there's very few dissent from whichever is your dominating view.
 The classic filter bubble.
 2. You see what's "trending" according to the platform's notion of trending.
-It may or not be in line with your current view of the world and depends on the platform's ideology/stance.
+It may or not be in line with your current view of the world.
 It can be a sort of "mob mentality" approach.
 It can also be weaponized.
 For instance, Twitter bots artificially amplifying narratives.

+<h2>Platforms Are Also Ideological</h2>

+Finally, algorithms can also reflect the platforms' own ideologies and stances and/or exacerbate/favor existing biases.
+Again the result is a narrower view of the world.

 ![](/static/images/google_news_notification.jpg)